multiversx/mx-docs/docs/developers/developer-reference/sc-build-reference.md

 ### Calling `clean`

-Calling `mxpy contract clean <project>` or `cargo run clean` in the meta crate will delete the `output` folder and clean outputs of the Rust crates.
+Calling `mxpy contract clean --path <project>` or `cargo run clean` in the meta crate will delete the `output` folder and clean outputs of the Rust crates.

 [comment]: # (mx-context-auto)